jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 There are four ways to handle now errors in this tool.
 The method is selected by four checkboxes lined vertically next to the “Background and Contrast” fields…

-1. “Use user errors” use erros input as wave.
+1. “Use user errors” use error input as wave.
 In this case the field: “Multiply errors by”is available and errors can be scaled as needed.
 Start with high multiplier and reduce as necessary to reach solution, which is both close to the data but not too noisy.

-2. “Use sqrt errors” – will create errors equal to square root of intensity (standard Poission error estimate).
+2. “Use sqrt errors” – will create errors equal to square root of intensity (standard Poisson error estimate).
 You can multiply these errors by error multiplier.
 Errors are smoothed.

 3. “Use % errors” – will create errors equal to n% of intensity.
 Field where to input the n appears.
 Errors are smoothed.